Lifetime Brands Europe Company Statements

 We operate a zero-tolerance approach to slavery and human trafficking and require our suppliers to ensure they do not use forced labour, bonded or involuntary prison labour within their operation.

 We have also embarked on a programme to communicate and regulate our policies to existing and new suppliers, as well as our sourcing agents and employees throughout the business where we make it clear from the outset our expectations; insisting on only working with suppliers who share our ethical values.
-We encourage open transactions and lines of discussions and work through challenges together with suppliers, with a refusal to trade with them should they offer little or no engagement or transparency.
+We encourage open transactions and lines of discussions and work through challenges together with suppliers, with a refusal to trade with any suppliers that offer little or no engagement or transparency.

 Assessing and identifying risk

-We understand the key to assessing risk is to build relationships and build capacity with suppliers and providers where we develop a culture where there is mutual respect and trust in order to understand and offer support in the evaluation of risk.
+We understand the key to assessing risk is to build relationships with suppliers and providers where we develop a culture of mutual respect and trust in order to understand and offer support in the evaluation of risk.
 We insist on full transparency and visibility throughout all aspects of our Supply Chain.

 Aspects of modern slavery can be extremely subtle, with forced labour, labour trafficking and exploitation of workers often being a hidden blight on global society.
-Therefore, whilst third party ethical and social audits in factories can offer benchmarks and indicators, we go above and beyond by engaging key factory stakeholders; completion of robust Self-Assessment Questionnaires (SAQ); mapping our supply chains; whilst adopting a diligent approach in our selection of new suppliers through factory visits and our rigorous factory evaluation and verification process.
+Whilst third party ethical and social audits in factories can offer benchmarks and indicators, we therefore go above and beyondby engaging key factory stakeholders, in the completion of a robust Self-Assessment Questionnaire (SAQ) and mapping our supply chains.
+This is supplied by our Quality Assurance Department and requires completion during the factory onboarding process and at least every three years thereafter.
+We also adopt a diligent approach in our selection of suppliers through factory visits and our rigorous factory evaluation and verification process.

 Awareness and collaboration

-KitchenCraft recognise that goods we manufacture and import are at risk of slavery and human trafficking - we will commit to working collaboratively with suppliers in order to raise continued awareness and continually review our verification processes to address and eradicate any such risks.
+Lifetime Brands Europe recognise that goods we manufacture and import are at risk of slavery and human trafficking - we commit to working collaboratively with suppliers in order to raise continued awareness and continually review our verification processes to address and eradicate any such risks.
 We are actively working towards streamlining our supply base through resourcing projects in order to build upon our relationships and ensure we can reinforce our values with all suppliers.

 Assessment of Effectiveness

-The following Key Performance Indicators will monitor our effectiveness:
+We use the following Key Performance Indicators to monitor our effectiveness:

-The Key Performance indicators as indicated above suggest that in 2019-20 there were no issues of Modern Slavery or human trafficking in the KitchenCraft supply chain.
-We will continue to apply the indicators and maintain vigilance as to their appropriateness.
+The Key Performance indicators indicated above suggest that in 2021-22 there were no issues of Modern Slavery or human trafficking in the Lifetime Brands Europe supply chain.
+We will continue to apply these indicators annually and maintain vigilance as to their effectiveness.

-All businesses must play their part in tackling Modern Slavery and combatting it effectively requires improved traceability, increased transparency and through working collaborations.
-KitchenCraft will commit to review annually our Modern Slavery policies to ensure its relevance, whilst factoring in social and economic factors and changes.
-We will continue to maintain our SEDEX membership and continue to strive to assess and improve on all ethical business practices and assessment of risks, current and new.
-Our policies, procedures and approach to ethical compliance are geared towards what we believe to be balanced, reasonable, effective and practical.
+All businesses must play their part in tackling Modern Slavery and combating it effectively requires improved traceability, increased transparency and through working collaborations.
+Lifetime Brands Europe will commit to review annually our Modern Slavery policies to ensure its relevance, whilst factoring in social and economic factors and changes.
+We will continue to maintain our SEDEX membership and continue to assess and improve on all ethical business practices and assessment of risks, current and new.
+Our policies, procedures and approach to ethical compliance are what we believe to be balanced, reasonable, effective and practical.

-This statement has been approved by the KitchenCraft board of directors.
+This statement has been approved by the Lifetime Brands Europe board of directors.

 Managing Director, KitchenCraft